 Items marked as “sold” are automatically removed from the group pages, but items that are “deleted” are not always removed from the group pages.

 I have a fair amount of experience selling things and making lots of money.
-Some of my tips for pricing yard sale items might be helpful when selling items on Facebook Marketplace as well.
+Some of my tips for pricing yard sale items might be helpful to you when selling items on Facebook Marketplace as well.

 Another Facebook Marketplace Seller’s Opinion